codahale/usl4j/README.md

 usl4j is Java modeler for the [Universal Scalability Law][USL], which can be used in system testing and capacity planning, as described by [Baron Schwartz][BS] in his book [Practical Scalability Analysis with the Universal Scalability Law][PSA].
+The model coefficients and predictions should be within 0.02% of those listed in the book.

 ## Add to your project